gbcayres/React-Filterable-List/README.md

-#React "lifting up state" or State Lift concept exercise
+#React "lifting up state" or State Lift concept exercise by developing a filterable list